rpl-lab/lctes22-zlax/README.md

 ### Example 1 : `coin`

-The `coin.zls` program raises an alarm when it detects a coin which is too biased from statistical observations.
+The `coin.zls` program raises an alarm when it detects from statistical observations a coin which is too biased.
 In this example, we assume that the observations are always `true`/head (the input of the `cheater_detector` node is the contant `true` in the main node).

 ```